DataBiosphere/terra-cli/CONTRIBUTING.md

 Both types of tests:
 - Use the same code to authenticate a test user without requiring browser interaction.
 - Override the context directory to `build/test-context/`, so that tests don't overwrite the context for an existing CLI installation on the same machine.
+Unit tests additionally create sub-directories inside `build/test-context/` based on the runner number, so each process's logs will live in a directory like `build/test-context/1`

 #### Run tests
 - Run unit tests directly against the source code: